City Councilor Biographies

 Get to know your City Council Members

-Jonathan Smith was first elected in November of 2015 to serve the citizens of Perrysburg, taking office in January of 2016.
-Mr. Smith currently chairs the Public Utilities Committee and is a member of the Service Committee as well as the Recreation Committee.
+Jonathan Smith was elected in November of 2015 to serve the citizens of Perrysburg, taking office in January of 2016.
+Mr. Smith currently chairs the Recreation Committee and is a member of the Finance Committee as well as the Public Utilities Committee.

 Mr. Smith graduated from Maumee High School in 2003 and in 2008 earned his degree from Bowling Green State University in Business Finance, minoring in applied statistics.

 Mr. Smith is currently the COO for Smith Bonds & Surety and partner of SL & Associates.
 Prior to being elected to council, he served as chairman of the Board of Zoning Appeals.
 He has resided in Perrysburg since 2007.
 Mr. Smith is a member of Rotary, the Perrysburg Chamber of Commerce, and St. Rose Parish.

 Mr. Smith is married to his wife, Amanda.
 Together they have 3 children, Lucy, Liam, and Abe.

 Kevin Fuller was elected to City Council in 2021 and was sworn in on January 2022.
 Mr. Fuller currently chairs the Public Utilities Committee and is a member of the Service Committee and the Personnel Committee.

 Kevin is a 2000 graduate of Central Catholic High School.
 He began a career in construction shortly after graduation and has attended Owens and Cuyahoga Community Colleges.
 He entered the Carpenter’s Apprenticeship Program in 2007 and completed the program in early 2012 when he received Journeyman status.